-Deals, Specials And Freebies For Tax Day 2018
+Deals, Specials, And Freebies For Tax Day 2018

 For every large pizza ordered at Chuck E. Cheese, families will receive another large cheese pizza free between April 17 and 19 while Cici Pizza which if offering a coupon for $4.17 adult buffet at their restaurants on April 17 only.

 Boston Market is offering their half chicken individual meal (with two sides and a fountain drink) for $10.40 and Farmer Boys is offering two breakfast burritos or two Bell Ringer double cheeseburgers for $10.40.
-Both offers good on April 17 only and do not require a coupon.
+Both offers are good on April 17 only and do not require a coupon.

-Firehouse Subs is offering a free medium sub with a purchase of another medium sub, chips and medium drink from April 17-19 in honor of Tax Day.
+Firehouse Subs is offering a free medium sub with a purchase of another medium sub, chips, and medium drink from April 17-19 in honor of Tax Day.

 P.F.
 Chang’s is offering a 15 percent discount on all takeout and online orders using the promo code: “TAXDAY” on April 17 or you can use a coupon to receive a free appetizer with your dining purchase by texting “CRAVE” to 242647.
 Tony Roma’s is also offering free appetizers on April 17 as well.
 Use a coupon for a free Kickin’ Shrimp appetizer.